kube-rs/website/docs/controllers/object.md

 }
 ```

 This will generate a `pub struct Document` in this scope which implements [Resource].
-In other words, to use it with the a controller is at this point analogous to a fully typed resource:
+In other words, to use it with the controller is at this point analogous to a fully typed resource:

 ```rs
 let docs = Api::<Document>::all(client);